 Learn more about the real Annabelle doll and the alleged true story by watching the videos below.
 View a tour of Ed and Lorraine Warren's Occult Museum where the doll is currently located.
 Also, watch a prank for inspiration on how to create an Annabelle costume, and then view instructions on how to apply Annabelle doll makeup.

-Ed and Lorraine Warren Occult Museum Tour Featuring Annabelle
+WATCHEd and Lorraine Warren Occult Museum Tour Featuring Annabelle

 In this episode of a program titled